CFM32020 - Loan relationships: trading credits and debits

 A company will have a trading loan relationship, as a borrower, if it entered into the loan relationship because of its trade.
 So, for example, a loan taken out to purchase machinery for a manufacturing trade, or to finance an expansion of its trade, will be a trading loan relationship.

 However, a company will only have trading loan relationships as a lender if it is party to a creditor relationship in the course of activities ‘forming an integral part of the trade’ (CTA09/S298).
-This will usually only apply to companies such as banks, insurers and financial traders.
+This will usually only apply to companies which carry on a trade of lending money, such as banks, insurers and financial traders.
 The meaning of ‘integral part of the trade’ is discussed at BIM40805.
 This was the main point at issue in Nuclear Electric plc v Bradley 68TC670 and this case contains useful pointers to consider.

 Nature of debits and credits